SGrondin/hl_yaml/README.md

 High Level YAML ("HL YAML") is a lightweight all-in-one tool to read, parse, preprocess, validate and deserialize YAML files.

-For example, it enables configuration files written in YAML to reference environment variables, inline files, and import other configuration files.
+For example, it enables configuration files written in YAML to reference environment variables, inline credentials files, and import other configuration files.
-Additional features include the `<<:` "operator" similar to OCaml's `include`, and reusing config fragments through anchors (`&`) and references (`*`).
+Additional features are the `<<:` "operator" similar to OCaml's `include`, and reusing config fragments through anchors (`&`) and references (`*`).
 Features can be disabled individually and new ones added to serve specific use cases.

-For IO, it can use Lwt, Eio, or the standard library.
+For IO, HL YAML can use Lwt, Eio, or the standard library.

 ### Usage